 Barber is an Australian comedian who parodies celebrity photoshoots and Instagram posts by recreating them in a completely real-life way.
 Her ‘fails’ copy the images but without all the added photoshop and unrealistic perfection.

 Celeste Barber would be a completely hilarious addition to your timeline.
 More importantly, though, she serves as an important reminder that celebrity photoshoots create unrealistic beauty standards which simply create undue pressure and stress on women.

 Tess Holliday (@TESSHOLLIDAY)

-In 2013 Holiday started the #effyourbeautystandards trend on instagram, a viral movement which called for people to defy, and redefine, traditional beauty standards.
-A list on body positivity simply wouldn’t be complete without her.
+In 2013 Holiday started the #effyourbeautystandards trend on Instagram, a viral movement that called for people to defy, and redefine, traditional beauty standards.
+A list about body positivity simply wouldn’t be complete without her.

 Callie Thrope (@CALLIETHROPE)

-Thrope is a Welsh blogger who shares her love of travel, fashion and style – with an emphasis on plus size fashion – with her huge following.
-Her blog is simple, sleek and fashion forward, emphasising a place for women of every size in fashion.
+Thrope is a Welsh blogger who shares her love of travel, fashion and style – with an emphasis on plus-size fashion – with her huge following.
+Her blog is simple, sleek and fashion-forward, emphasizing a place for women of every size in fashion.
 Thrope’s hard work and dedication to plus-size fashion has seen her featured in a string of high fashion magazines including Cosmopolitan, Elle, Look and Vogue.
 Alongside running her blog Thrope also hosts her own podcast called The Confidence Corner.

 Harnaam Kaur (@HARNAAMKAUR)

-Kaur uses her social media platforms as a force of good, by discussing a range of issues from cyberbully to body positivity and gender stereotypes.
+Kaur uses her social media platforms as a force of good, by discussing a range of issues from cyberbullying to body positivity and gender stereotypes.